-How to have a fantastic staycation this summer
+How to have a fantastic single parent staycation this summer

 The issues single parents and families everywhere face, is trying to plan a holiday when the rules regarding overnight stays, even in domestic locations, are still vague at best.
 As a result, many hotels and holiday homes are unable to open fully, leaving those choosing a holiday in the UK with quite a limited choice as far as accommodation options are concerned – unless they are willing to take a gamble.
 So, what is the best plan of actions for solo families wanting to plan for the summer?

 Have you considered making it a staycation with lots of day trips to local family friendly attractions?
 There is a world waiting to be explored on your doorstep, that doesn’t require you to stay overnight.
 A “stay at home” vacation doesn’t have to involve spending lots of money on travel or overnight accommodation.
 Your staycation could consist of fun day trips to local attractions or overnight trips to those further afield.

 Britain is blessed with a spectacular coastline with some of the most beautiful beaches in Europe.
 From the South of England to the northern reaches of Scotland, the seaside is never more than a day trip away for many families.
 The South of Cornwall, the “Cornish Riviera”, as it is lovingly referred to by many Brits, boasts some of the most famous beach resorts in England, with endless stretches of sandy shores, pretty harbours and quaint coastal villages.
 The north coast of Cornwall, on the other hand, is famous for its towering cliffs and seaside resorts, such as Newquay.
 The hot spot for surfing attracts passionate surfers from all over Europe.